futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 ## PG Internal

 Pg Gate class diagram is illustrated in the following diagram.
-We will cover the main classes in the next subsections.
+We cover the main classes in the next subsections.

 ![Class Diagram](./images/PgGateClassDiagram01.png)